Making your literary dreams come true one page at a time.

-A full report is provided with specific items listed per chapter or inline suggestions and comments made per track changes.
+A full report may be provided, specific items listed per chapter, or inline suggestions and comments made per track changes.

 $1.85 per page includes two rounds of edits ($75.00 each additional round).
 Pages must be double-spaced and 12 pt font.